Paul Wertico: Groups

 He formed the Paul Wertico Trio with John Moulder and Eric Hochberg and collaborated with Larry Coryell, Kurt Elling, and Jeff Berlin.
 From 2000 to 2007, he was a member of SBB, the platinum-record-winning Polish progressive rock band.
 Wertico was a member of the Larry Coryell Power Trio until Coryell's death in 2017.

 In 2009, Wertico became a member of the jazz-rock group Marbin with Israeli musicians Danny Markovitch and Dani Rabin.
 The group performed as Paul Wertico's Mid-East/Mid-West Alliance and recorded an album for the Chicago Sessions label that received accolades from the Chicago Tribune, DRUM!, and Modern Drummer.

 Wertico formed Wertico Cain & Gray with multi-instrumentalists David Cain and Larry Gray.
 Their debut album Sound Portraits (2013) won Best Live Performance Album in the 13th Annual Independent Music Awards, and their fourth album Realization (2015) was nominated for Best Live Performance Album and Best Long Form Video in the 15th Annual Independent Music Awards.

 Appearances and other work

-He has worked with Frank Catalano, Eddie Harris, Lee Konitz, Dave Liebman, Sam Rivers, Bob Mintzer, Terry Gibbs, Buddy DeFranco, Roscoe Mitchell, Evan Parker, Jay McShann, Herbie Mann, Randy Brecker, Jerry Goodman, Fareed Haque and Ramsey Lewis.

-He played drums on Paul Winter's 1990 Grammy-nominated album, Earth: Voices of a Planet.
+Wertico played drums on Paul Winter's 1990 Grammy-nominated album, Earth: Voices of a Planet.
 He played on vocalist Kurt Elling's 1995 Grammy-nominated album, Close Your Eyes, as well as Elling's 1997 Grammy-nominated album, The Messenger, 1998 Grammy-nominated album, This Time It's Love, and 2003 Grammy-nominated album, Man in the Air.